anettleship/adrian-al-techtest-app/README.md

 Note: the external api does not return consistent date of birth for the same nhsnumber.
 We validate user input using age rather than exact date of birth as a result, and tests use a 'pre-recorded' response using pytest-recording, but might fail erroneously if that response is 're-recorded'.

+That is not true, the external api provides a consistent date of birth but varies the year to preserve age in the requirements for each individual as time passes.
+One item to be addressed is to use the requirements age as an input for the tests, so the age in the requirements is tracked by the tests - otherwise within a years time, all our tests will need to have their date of birth years incremented.

+Scoring, specifications are ambiguous, I went with 41-64 and then 65+

 Instructions to install and run on a local machine using the Flask inbuilt testing server:

 Install Python 3.11.2: